KissLog-net/KissLog.Documentation/source/on-premises/installation/azure/installation-guide.rst

      - Delete the blob

 .. note::
-   The value for **Created more than (days ago)** should be equal to (or slightly bigger) than the maximum TimeToLive property for Request logs.
+   The value for **Created more than (days ago)** should be equal to (or slightly bigger) than the maximum TimeToLive property of the Request logs.

 App Services
 ~~~~~~~~~~~~~~~~~~~~~